Mooncoin (MOON) Tops 1-Day Volume of $140.00

 According to CryptoCompare, “Moons are a new way for people to be rewarded for their contributions to r/CryptoCurrency.
 Moons can be claimed in the new Vault section of the Reddit iOS or Android app.
 They represent ownership in the subreddit, they are tokens on the Ethereum blockchain controlled entirely by the user, and they can be freely transferred, tipped, and spent in r/CryptoCurrency.
 Moons are distributed monthly based on individual contributions (comments, posts, etc.) that people make in r/CryptoCurrency.
 Reddit karma provides a basis for measuring people’s contribution, but the final decision is up to the community.
 Initially, 50 million Moons will be distributed based on karma earned in the subreddit to date.
 The amount distributed each following month will start at 5 million and decrease by 2.5% every cycle, so that the total number of Moons distributed over time will approach a maximum cap of 250 million. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Mooncoin directly using US dollars.
-Investors seeking to trade Mooncoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Mooncoin using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Mooncoin directly using U.S. dollars.
+Investors seeking to acquire Mooncoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Mooncoin using one of the exchanges listed above.

 Receive News & Updates for Mooncoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mooncoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.